-Materiality is a concept from the financial world which is transposed to non-financial aspects.
-It defines what can have a significant impact on the activities of an organisation and on its capacity to create value for itself and its stakeholders.
-The materiality analysis is today at the heart of any CSR approach, by identifying the most relevant issues and building up a consensus on the list of priority challenges.
+Materiality, a concept coming from the financial world, which is transposed to non-financial aspects, defines what can have a significant impact on an organisation’s activities and on its capacity to create value for itself and its stakeholders.
+Today, materiality analysis is at the heart of any CSR approach.
+It enables the identification of the most relevant issues in a consensual manner with the company’s main stakeholders and their prioritisation.

 The materiality analysis of the Getlink Group

-Conducted with the support of a benchmark consulting firm, the update was carried out in three steps:
+Carried out with the support of a reference consultancy, the update was carried out in four stages:

 Results and materiality matrix

-The result of the analysis is presented in the form of a matrix combining in ordinate the level of expectation of internal and external stakeholders with the impact on the Group in abscissa; the material challenges for Getlink classified into 5 themes are positioned according to 3 priority levels:
+The matrix presents the key issues in order of priority, with the level of expectation of internal and external stakeholders on the ordinate and their impact on the Group on the abscissa; the material issues for Getlink are classified into three main themes (E, S and G) and are positioned according to three levels of priority:

 - 6 strategic issues